i5K-KINBRE-script-share/transcriptome-and-genome-assembly/README.md

 oases_merge.sh - This script calls velvet and oases to merge many single k-mer assemblies.

-run_Trinity_Icyan_ALL.sh - This script calls Trinity to assemble with a single k-mer.
+run_Trinity.sh - This script calls Trinity to assemble with a single k-mer.
 After read cleaning broken pairs can be loaded as (now single end reads) as "--single".

 master_ABySS.pl - this scripts call ABySS_script_writer.pl to write single k-mer genome assembly scripts then executes them (on an SGE cluster).
 Comment out line 15 and uncomment line 16 to run assemblies every odd k-mer between k=51 and k=71 (the range often seen to have the highest N50).